Battle of Tannenberg: Background

-The First Army commander was Paul von Rennenkampf, who in the Russo-Japanese War had earned a reputation for "exceptional energy, determination, courage, and military capability."The First Army was mobilized from the Vilno Military District, and consisted of four infantry corps, five cavalry divisions and an independent cavalry brigade.
-The Second Army, commanded by Alexander Samsonov, was mobilized from the Warsaw Military District, and consisted of five infantry corps and four cavalry divisions.
+The 1st Army commander was Paul von Rennenkampf, who in the Russo-Japanese War had earned a reputation for "exceptional energy, determination, courage, and military capability".
+The 1st Army was mobilized from the Vilno Military District, and consisted of four infantry corps, five cavalry divisions and an independent cavalry brigade.
+The 2nd Army, commanded by Alexander Vasilyevich Samsonov, was mobilized from the Warsaw Military District, and consisted of five infantry corps and four cavalry divisions.
 These two armies formed the Northwestern Front facing the Germans, under the command of Yakov Zhilinsky.
 The Southwestern Front, facing the Austro-Hungarians in Galicia, was commanded by Nikolai Iudovich Ivanov.

 Communications would be a daunting challenge.
 The Russian supply of cable was insufficient to run telephone or telegraph connections from the rear; all they had was needed for field communications.
-Therefore, they relied on mobile wireless stations, which would link Zhilinskiy to his two army commanders and with all corps commanders.
+Therefore, they relied on mobile wireless stations, which would link Zhilinsky to his two army commanders and with all corps commanders.
 The Russians were aware that the Germans had broken their ciphers, but they continued to use them until war broke out.
 A new code was ready but they were still very short of code books.
-Zhilinskiy and Rennenkampf each had one; Samsonov did not.
+Zhilinsky and Rennenkampf each had one; Samsonov did not.
 According to Prit Buttar, "Consequently, Samsonov concluded that he would have to take the risk of using uncoded radio messages."